Uses for Malt Extract in All Grain Brewing

-Malt extract begins life in much the same way as an all grain beer.
+Malt extract begins life in much the same way as an all-grain beer.
 Grains are mashed in the usual way in order to create wort.
-This wort is then heated, causing the water to evaporate and therefore concentrating the wort.
-This process of concentrating the wort via heat causes the wort to darken.
-With liquid malt extract, the water present will cause the extract to continue darkening as it ages though this doesn’t occur with dry malt extract.
+The wort is then heated gently which causes the water to evaporate and the wort to concentrate.
+Oftentimes, the wort is placed under a vacuum so that lower temperatures can be used to remove the excess water.

-Many brewers will make beers from just malt extract or malt extract with steeped specialty grains to add colour and flavour.
-Malt extract beers can be brilliant and have proven, at many competitions, to be capable of competing with all-grain beers.
+Many brewers brew with malt extract alone or a combination of malt extract with steeped specialty grains.
+Malt extract beers can be brilliant!
+They have also proven, at many competitions, to be capable of competing with all-grain beers.

-A yeast starter is basically a very small batch of wort which you use in order to grow enough viable yeast cells to ferment your beer.
-By using a starter you are trying to ensure a healthy fermentation.
-It can also help you avoid problems like off-flavours or a slow start, leaving your wort susceptible to spoilage organisms.
+A yeast starter is a very small batch of wort used to grow enough viable yeast cells to ferment your beer.
+By using a starter, you are trying to ensure a healthy fermentation.
+It can also help you avoid problems like off-flavours or a slow start.

-Making a yeast starter with malt extract makes life much easier for brewers as it means that you don’t need to create the wort from scratch (having to mash your chosen grains for an hour) every time you want yeast to pitch.
-Instead, you can heat water, add your malt extract, boil this mixture, cool it to pitching temperature and add yeast.
+Making a yeast starter with malt extract makes life much easier!
+It means that you don’t need to create the wort from scratch (having to mash your chosen grains for an hour) every time you want the yeast to pitch.
+Instead, you can: heat water, add malt extract, boil the mixture, cool it to pitching temperature and add yeast.
 Additionally, since wort – or malt extract, in this case – contains most of the nutrients and minerals needed for a starter, you don’t need to add extra nutrients like you would if you were making a dextrose starter.